JonFaull/Sentinel-2-LC1-L2A-Automatic-Product-Downloader/README.md

 ## Getting Started:

-Providing you have all the dependencies installed, running the program should be pretty straight forward and you should only need to change the following variables:
+Providing you have all the dependencies installed, running the program should be pretty straight forward and you should only need to change the following variables in the `config.ini` file and the location of the `config.ini` file in the main python code (pay attention that you include the / on the end of file directoy names, see example below):

 `Username = "USERNAME"`
 `Password = "PASSWORD"`